-Quinnipiac University prohibits retaliation against anyone who reports an academic integrity violation, serves as a witness in an academic integrity case or participates in the investigation and resolution of academic integrity case.
+- Definition: Retaliation refers to providing adverse assessment, scoring or reflection upon or otherwise acting or inducing adverse action toward anyone who reports an academic integrity violation, serves as a witness in an academic integrity case or participates in the investigation and resolution of an academic integrity case.

 When a member of the university community suspects that a student has committed an academic integrity violation, that member must submit an academic integrity report.
 Before reporting the allegation to the Office of Academic Integrity, the following steps should be taken.

-When a course instructor suspects an academic integrity violation has occurred, the instructor should:
+- When a course instructor suspects an academic integrity violation has occurred, the instructor:

-- Meet with the student suspected of violating the policy to discuss the matter.
+- Should meet with the student suspected of violating the policy to discuss the suspicions.

-- Gather information in support of the claim (i.e. papers and assignments).
+- Should gather information in support of the claim (i.e., papers and assignments).

-- Speak with witnesses who may have information about the incident.
+- Should speak with witnesses who may have information about the incident.

-When a member of the university community (other than the course instructor) suspects a violation of the Academic Integrity Policy, he/she must:
+- When a member of the university community (other than the course instructor) suspects a violation of the Academic Integrity Policy, they must:

 - First discuss the matter with the course instructor.
 This is especially true when the allegation is based solely upon a student’s account of what happened.